Elizabeth Williams Berry: American career

 Berry arrived in the United States about 1900, and initially rode races in Northern California.
 She met her future husband, veterinarian J.B.
 "Doc" Berry, in Seattle, and they married six weeks later on 21 June 1903.
 A judge in Colorado gave her the nickname "Mother" when awarding her legal custody of a runaway boy she had taken in and taught horse racing skills.
 Berry retired from riding horses in 1911.
 After her jockeying career was over, she continued to work with racehorses as a trainer.

 The Berrys moved to Helena, Montana, in 1913 and made the town their permanent residence.
 Berry raced horses on the Montana racing circuit and named several of them after her husband.
 Doc Berry died in 1927.
 In Helena, Mother Berry lived in a house at the Montana State Fairgrounds until 27 April 1937, when her home was destroyed by a fire.
 After the fire, she lived in a house on the local cemetery grounds for a few years.
-In 1956, she moved into the Stewart Homes project in Helena, where she lived for the remainder of her life, remaining independent well after her 100th birthday.
-In 1965, at age 111, she was declared the oldest person in Montana.
+In 1956, she moved into the Stewart Homes project in Helena, where she lived for the remainder of her life.
+In 1965, she was declared the oldest person in Montana due to her claiming to be 111 at the time.
 In 1966, she was made an honorary member of the Capital City Horse Racing Association.

 In February 1969, a few days before the groundbreaking ride of Diane Crump as the first woman in America to ride openly as a licensed female jockey in a parimutuel race, the Lexington Herald-Leader reviewed the history of women riding as jockeys, describing Berry as "probably the only lady jockey to compete successfully against men for any length of time."
 Berry died in her home in Helena on 26 March 1969.
 She was buried in Resurrection Cemetery.
 In Helena, a horse race named in her honor, The Mother Berry Memorial, ran during the 1970s.